CBS Evening News: Walter Cronkite (1962–1981)

 The CBS Evening News was first transmitted in color as a one-evening test broadcast on August 19, 1965, before permanently switching to the format on January 31, 1966.
+On February 5, 1966, the first Saturday edition of the Evening News debuted, anchored by Roger Mudd.

 Under Cronkite, the newscast began what eventually became an 18-year period of dominating the ratings among the network evening news programs.
 In the process, Cronkite became "the most trusted man in America" according to a Gallup Poll, a status that had first been fostered in November 1963 through his coverage of the assassination of President John F. Kennedy.

 In February 1968, Cronkite, who was well-regarded for his work as a war correspondent during World War II, made a special trip to South Vietnam to report on the Tet Offensive, which was then under way.
 His prime time special report, titled Who, What, When, Where, Why, which was broadcast after he returned, on February 27, 1968, ended with Cronkite declaring that the United States could only hope for a "stalemate" in the Vietnam War.
-It is often credited with influencing President Lyndon Johnson's decision to drop out of the 1968 United States presidential election.
+It is often credited with influencing President Lyndon B. Johnson's decision to drop out of the 1968 United States presidential election.
 "If I've lost Walter Cronkite...
 [I]'ve lost Middle America," he reportedly stated.

 In late 1972, Cronkite prodded the show's producers to feature two nights of in-depth coverage on the unfolding Watergate scandal, which had been reported on extensively by The Washington Post, but had not received major national coverage on television.
-After the first part of this reportage, shown on a Friday, ran for 14 minutes (roughly half of the air time of the program), Nixon Administration officials complained to CBS founder William S. Paley.
+After the first part of this reportage, shown on a Friday, ran for 14 minutes (roughly half of the air time of the program), Nixon administration officials complained to CBS founder William S. Paley.
 The second half of the report was aired the following Monday, but only for eight minutes.